 Food Hacks gives even more detail on how to test eggs for freshness, including a method for looking at eggs that you accidentally crack.
-You’ll also find ideas for what to do with a bunch of eggs that are about to go bad and some clever uses for discarded eggshells, too.
+You’ll also find ideas in this article for what to do with a bunch of eggs that are about to go bad and some clever uses for discarded eggshells, too.
 Think sidewalk chalk: Pretty cool, huh?

 My kids are generally down with stinky cheese, but if they see even one bit of unexpected mold, they think that I’m trying to poison them.
 Really?
 I feed them, clothe them, play with them, wipe their tears, and then I’m going to kill them?
 But, ewww, Mom, that cheese is moldy!
 I admit that a little white mold can be off-putting, but I won’t throw away a one-pound brick of $13 cheddar because of some surface mold.
 And, according to the USDA, I don’t have to.
 (For the record, in the case of hard cheeses, they recommend cutting off at least one inch around and below the mold spot before consuming.)